matthewaomalley/weathertext/README.md

-WEATHERTEXT
+# WEATHERTEXT

-Description:
+## Description:
 Web app that lets users sign up to receive daily weather updates based on their zip code.
+Pulls from various API's to get information and send messages.

-Version:
+## Version:
-1.0
+Version 1.0

-Disclaimer:
+## Disclaimer:
 I do not own the fonts, nor the background video; all rights belong to their respective owners.